 We hope you know which major is best for you before applying.
 However, if you decide to change majors within SMPA you have to re-apply to the other major.

 A committee made up of SMPA faculty will evaluate your application and recommend acceptance or non-acceptance.
-Professor Matthew Hindman is the chairman of this committee.
+Professor Patricia Phalen is the chair of this committee.

 Applicants must have completed 30 credits, but not more than 75 credits before applying.